hexbus/ppebcr-docs/README.md

 ## 🔧 SAMS Memory Expansion

 - Fully supports 1MB or 8MB SAMS configurations.
+  - Supports SAMS paging up to 8 MB on dual-PSRAM boards (2 MB on single-PSRAM).
+Notes:
+  - Most classic software was written for ≤1 MB, but newer builds/demos use >1 MB.
+  - PPEB firmware and tooling have examples showing 8 MB setups working on dual-PSRAM boards.

 - Uses external PSRAM modules connected to Pico W.
 - Activated automatically when present.
 - SAMS memory functions as expanded RAM for compatible software.